Workers' Compensation Coverage

 - An employer may not discriminate against an employee or applicant because he or she has claimed or attempted to claim workers' compensation.
 (WCL §120)

-- A record must be made and maintained on Form C-2 of ANY injury or illness incurred by an employee in the course of employment, even if the extent of the injury does not require that the C-2 be filed with the Board or carrier.
+- A record must be made and maintained of ANY injury or illness incurred by an employee in the course of employment, even if the extent of the injury does not require that the First Report of Injury be filed with the Board.

-A C-2 report must be filed with the Board and carrier if the accident results in personal injury which has caused or will cause a loss of time from regular duties of one day beyond the working day or shift on which the accident occurred, or which has required or will require medical treatment beyond ordinary first aid or more than two treatments by a person rendering first aid.
-Failure to file a C-2 or failure to file it timely may result in a penalty of up to $2,500.
+A First Report of Injury must be filed with the Board if the accident results in personal injury which has caused or will cause a loss of time from regular duties of one day beyond the working day or shift on which the accident occurred, or which has required or will require medical treatment beyond ordinary first aid or more than two treatments by a person rendering first aid.
+Failure to file a First Report of Injury or failure to file it timely may result in a penalty of up to $2,500.

-- C-2 forms must be maintained by the employer or designated third party for at least 18 years and are subject to review by the Board at any time.
+- A First Report of Injury forms must be maintained by the employer or designated third party for at least 18 years and are subject to review by the Board at any time.

 - An employer must report an injured worker's wages or other compensation to the Board on a Employer's Statement of Wage Earnings (Form C-240) [ On-line C-240 ].